fjwright/Run-REDUCE/docs/InstallAndRun.md

 [Unix-like platforms](#Unix) below.

 There are many ways to run JavaFX applications, but here are my recommendations.
+Use the same version of Java and JavaFX, and for both use the latest Long Term Support (LTS) version available, although currently version 16 or later should work.
+For Java, I recommend that you install a JRE distribution; a JDK distribution will also work, but is much bigger and unnecessary unless you do Java development.
+If your platform-specific software installation mechanism provides a suitable version of Java then you can use it, but it is unlikely to also provide JavaFX (see below).
+Alternatively...

 ## <a id="JRE"></a>Install OpenJDK JRE

-Visit [AdoptOpenJDK](https://adoptopenjdk.net/), scroll towards the bottom of the home page and click on *Installation*, click on *Installers*, and follow the instructions for your platform.

-On Microsoft Windows, select *OpenJDK nn (Latest)* with the highest number *nn* (or you can use Java 11 if you prefer).
-The default JVM, HotSpot, should be fine.
-Select your Operating System and Architecture or just scroll down to find your platform.
-On the right, choose a JRE distribution (a JDK distribution will also work, but is much bigger and irrelevant unless you do Java development), download and run the appropriate *.msi* file.
+Visit [Adoptium](https://adoptium.net/), scroll down a little and click on the _Other platforms and versions_ link.
+The Java releases available here are called _Temurin_.
+Follow the _Installation Guide_ linked to the top of the list of downloads.

+Alternatively...

+Select the appropriate download for your OS.

+On Microsoft Windows, I recommend using the appropriate *.msi* file.
 The default installation settings should be fine although you can remove the *Associate .jar* option unless you want it for running other Java applications (but keep the *Add to PATH* option).

-On other platforms, install `adoptopenjdk-<latest>-hotspot-jre`, where `<latest>` represents the highest number available.
-If you prefer, you can use Java 11 and/or the non-JRE version (see above).
+On Linux, unpack the appropriate *.tar.gz* file somewhere convenient and add the Java `bin` directory to your execution path.

 ## <a id="JFX"></a>Install OpenJFX

 Visit [OpenJFX](https://openjfx.io/), scroll down and click on the *Download* button.
-Scroll down to *Latest Release* (or you can use JavaFX 11 if you prefer), download the appropriate *JavaFX SDK* file (**not** the *jmods* file) and save it.
+Scroll down to *Downloads*, download the appropriate *SDK* file (**not** the *jmods* file) and save it.
 Move it somewhere appropriate (anywhere should work) and unzip it.
 Make a note of the full pathname of the *lib* sub-directory or copy it, since you need it to set up the `PATH_TO_FX` environment variable; see below.

 ## Run Run-REDUCE using a Batch File on...